jgribble67/CoV_Chimeras/README.md

 done < "$input"
 ```

+{sample}_virema_Recombination_Results.txt must be manually parsed to isolate virus1 --> virus2 and virus2 -->virus1 recombination junctions.
+Future releases will contain a script/functionality for automatic parsing.
+Save files as {sample}_virus1_to_virus2.txt and {sample}_virus2_to_virus1.txt

 2) Nanopore datasets should also be aligned to the genomes but this time using minimap2.
 Please download FLAIR to utilize its junction detection abilities.
 See https://github.com/BrooksLabUCSC/flair

 Example workflow: